 These replace your AEG’s trigger unit entirely, so they are a great choice if you already have damaged trigger contacts!
 But be aware as they do replace the whole unit, they are only compatible with some reasonably specific AEG models, V2, V3, and M4/Scar based NGRS systems.

 Firstly, you can select your trigger sensitivity, determining how much pressure is required on the trigger before a shot is fired.
 This change is not designed to be made in-game and can only be done using the computer, or mobile phone app plugged in via a USB adapter.

 Also, there is the ability to configure the fire selector, giving you the option to choose between six different settings to suit your playstyle.
 There is also cycle detection and pre-cocking, making for a more fluid shooting experience and eliminating any delay from using an AEG.

 Additionally, the V3 allows for customising the burst fire mode of the gun, allowing you to select how many rounds are fired in a burst.
 This is useful for managing ammunition in more realistic settings such as mil-sim games.

 Finally, there are a couple of ROF settings allowing you to customise the ROF of your gun, reducing it if you so wish to enjoy a more realistic shooting experience.

 Another consideration is the installation process and how you plan to go about getting the MOSFET setup.
-Although the Titans come complete front or rear wired out of the box and should just drop in other systems, they can involve re-wiring the whole AEG which we can help with!
+Although the Titans come complete front or rear wired out of the box and should drop in other systems, they can involve re-wiring the whole AEG, which we can help with!